These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T7A08 (C)

-Which of the following circuits combines a speech signal and an RF carrier?
+Which of the following describes combining speech with an RF carrier signal?-

 T7A09 (B)